nitindhar7/forrst/README.md

 Build & Use
 -----------
 Each API method in this library is heavily commented.
 The descriptions are taken directly from Forrst.
 Please check the official [Forrst API documentation](http://forrst.com/api) for up to date API definitions and descriptions.
-To begin, build Forrst and import it in your code. __To run the test for the `users/auth` endpoint update your credentials in `ForrstAPIClientTests.java`.__
+To begin, build Forrst and import it in your code. __To run the tests for the `users/auth` and `notifications` endpoints update your credentials in `ForrstAPIClientTests.java`.__

     $ ant